networknt/light-doc/content/en/tutorial/security/port443.md

 In order to forward traffic from 443 to 8443, first you must ensure that iptables has allowed traffic on all 2 of these ports.
 Use the following command to list the current iptables configuration:

 ```
-iptables -L -n
+sudo iptables -L -n
 ```

-You should should see in the output entries for 443 and 8443.
+You should see in the output entries for 443 and 8443.

 If you don't see entries for these ports, then you need to run commands (as root or with sudo) to add those ports.
 For example, if you see none of these and need to add them all, you would need to issue the following commands: